Veronica Alicia Alvarez, Ph.D.

 Research Topics

-Research in the Alvarez laboratory is focused on understanding the effects of drugs of abuse on synapses and neuronal connectivity with the purpose of revealing the cellular mechanisms that control reward-motivated behaviors and compulsive drug seeking.
-The studies focus on cocaine and ethanol, two prominent drugs of abuse in the US.
-Researchers in the laboratory of Dr. Alvarez apply multiple techniques ranging from approaches at the cellular and synaptic level to behavioral analysis and in vivo manipulations in wild-type and genetically-engineered mouse models.
+Research in the Alvarez laboratory is focused on understanding the effects of drugs of abuse on synapses and neuronal connectivity with the purpose of revealing the cellular and circuit mechanisms that mediate reward-motivated behaviors and compulsive drug seeking.
+Given that only a portion of individuals who are exposed to substances of abuse develop substance use disorder, the team is particularly interested in understanding the mechanisms that create vulnerability to develop addictive behaviors.
+Their research applies multiple techniques ranging from approaches at the cellular and synaptic level to behavioral analysis and in vivo manipulations in wild-type and genetically-engineered mice.

 Biography

-Dr. Alvarez earned a Ph.D. degree in Neuroscience in 1997 from University of Buenos Aires, Argentina.
-She trained as a postdoctoral fellow with Dr. John Williams at the Vollum Institute, OHSU from 1998 to 2001 studying the firing properties of locus coerulues neurons and its modulation by opioids.
-She then trained with Dr. Bernardo Sabatini at Harvard Medical School from 2001-2007 where she studied mechanisms of functional and morphological plasticity at glutamatergic synapses using electrophysiology and two-photon imaging.
-In 2008, she established an independent research program at NIAAA where she is investigator and acting chief of the Section on Neuronal Structure.
+Dr. Alvarez earned a Ph.D. in Neuroscience from the University of Buenos Aires, Argentina.
+She moved to the US and trained with Dr. John Williams at the Vollum Institute, OHSU, studying the firing properties of locus coeruleus neurons and its modulation by opioids.
+She later trained as a postdoctoral fellow with Dr. Bernardo Sabatini at Harvard Medical School, where she studied mechanisms of functional and morphological plasticity at glutamatergic synapses using electrophysiology and two-photon imaging.
+In 2008, she was recruited as an Investigator and Acting Chief of the Section on Neuronal Structure in the Intramural Research Program of NIAAA.
+In 2017, she co-founded the Center on Compulsive Behaviors, a collaborative initiative spanning multiple Institutes within the NIH and for which she serves as Director.
+As of 2023, she joined the NIMH Intramural Research Program as the chief of the Section on Neurobiology of Compulsive Behaviors.

 Selected Publications